-Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Exit Loop GoTo Or - - Quickly exits a partial loop.
+Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Exit Loop GOTO OF - - Quickly exits a partial loop.
 When elements are played within a loop and the operator uses the GOTO Element function, the system jumps on the selected element in the playlist, according to the selected Exit Loop mode, i.e. as soon as possible or when the OUT point of the current element is reached.
-See section "Exiting a Loop" on page 135.
-Go to Element Timecode ••• G - Opens the GoTo Element Timecode zone from which you can enter a defined timecode within the selected element to jump to.
-See section "How to Jump to a Given Timecode within a Playlist Element" on page 53.

-Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Preview Transition PRV T - Starts the playout before the element transition, for the duration of the pre-roll.

-Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Recue Recue J - Loads the playlist on the first frame of the first element.
+See section "Exiting a Loop" on page 146.
+Go to Element Timecode G - Opens the GoTo Element Timecode zone from which you can enter a defined timecode within the selected element to jump to.
+See section "Jumping to a Given Timecode" on page 63.
+Preview Transition PRV Т - Starts the playout before the element transition, for the duration of the pre-roll.
+Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Operation Recue Interface Description Loads the playlist on the first frame of the first element.
+Interface Button Loads the playlist on the first frame of the first Interface Button Loads the playlist on the first frame of the first element.
+This button is not available if the playlist is on Recue Interface Button Recue Shortcut Loads the playlist on the first frame of the first element.
 This button is not available if the playlist is on air.
-Next Element Next N - If the playlist is playing: immediately loads the next element and plays according to its start mode and start effect.
+If the playlist is playing: immediately loads the next element and plays according to its start Recue Interface Button Recue Shortcut Loads the playlist on the first frame of the first element.
+This button is not available if the playlist is on air.
+If the playlist is playing: immediately loads the next element and plays according to its start mode and start effect.
+If the playlist is in PAUSE: jumps to the IN point of the next element of the playlist but the Recue Next Element Interface Button Recue Shortcut Loads the playlist on the first frame of the first element.
+This button is not available if the playlist is on air.
+If the playlist is playing: immediately loads the next element and plays according to its start mode and start effect.
 If the playlist is in PAUSE: jumps to the IN point of the next element of the playlist but the playlist remains paused.
-Skip Element ▶ Skip K - Skips the next element during the playout of the playlist so it will not play.
-If the button is clicked twice, the next 2 elements will be skipped, and so on.
-See section "Skipping an Element in the Playlist" on page 130.
+Skips the next element during the playout of the on page 141.